crossbario/autobahn-python/doc/websocket/programming.rst

       def onConnect(self, response):
          print("Connected to Server: {}".format(response.peer))

-In this hook you can do thing like
+In this callback you can do thing like

 * checking or setting cookies or other HTTP headers
 * verifying the client IP address
 * checking the origin of the WebSocket request
 * negotiate WebSocket subprotocols

 For example, a WebSocket client might offer to speak several WebSocket subprotocols.
 The server can inspect the offered protocols in ``onConnect()`` via the supplied instance of :class:`autobahn.websocket.protocol.ConnectionRequest`.
 When the server accepts the client, it'll chose one of the offered subprotocols.
-The client can then inspect the selectec subprotocol in it's ``onConnect()`` hook in the supplied instance of :class:`autobahn.websocket.protocol.ConnectionResponse`.
+The client can then inspect the selectec subprotocol in it's ``onConnect()`` callback in the supplied instance of :class:`autobahn.websocket.protocol.ConnectionResponse`.

 Connection Open
 ~~~~~~~~~~~~~~~

-The :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onOpen` hook fires when the WebSocket opening handshake has been successfully completed.
+The :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onOpen` callback fires when the WebSocket opening handshake has been successfully completed.
 You now can send and receive messages over the connection.

 .. code-block:: python